needle-mirror/com.unity.learn.iet-framework.authoring/Documentation~/authoring-guide.md

 **How-to**

-1. Prepare the layout on your local Unity instance, docking windows, defining zoom and active folders in the Project browser, etc.
+1. Prepare the layout on your local Unity instance, docking windows, defining zoom and active folders in the Project window, etc.
 1. When you're ready, select **Tutorials** > **Layout** > **Save Current Layout to Asset** and save the layout

 ![](images/index039.png)